notaphplover/academy-manager/CONTRIBUTING.md

-# Contributing to Inversify monorepo
+# Contributing to the monorepo

 ## Guidelines